 - The Philippines.
 After 6 trips to Asia, I guess it is about time that we get to explore The Philippines too.
 Can’t wait to go diving and explore there!

 All of these destinations have been on my bucket list for a while, but this year we simply could not make them happen.
 The trips we took were to other great places, but not these yet!
-However, if we had to pick just one location to visit in 2018, The Philippines would be it.
+However, if we had to pick just one location to visit this year, The Philippines would be it.